eljefe303030/Melius/README.md

 ![start SFSE](https://github.com/user-attachments/assets/101caa91-dba3-4620-95ba-1a60a22f48e9)
 4. **Do not press the Unlock button** that MO2 displays after clicking run.
 The game may take a few minutes to start, this is normal.
 5. Recommend to set brightness to 2.62 and contrast to 0.90 in the game menu.
 6. Messages saying achievements will be disabled can be ignored.
 See [Baka Achievement Enabler (SFSE)](https://www.nexusmods.com/starfield/mods/658?tab=posts) description on why this is the case and how it works.
+Click 'yes' when the below is shown.

 ![Achievements initial message](https://github.com/user-attachments/assets/04b7f127-2afb-4e5f-9701-0a0c7ff1cc95)